Dr Eng Soh Ping Elliot

-In 2004, Dr Eng was awarded the prestigious national health scholarship (SingHealth Health Manpower Development Programme) to train with renowned experts outside Singapore.
-During his clinical fellowship (2004-2006), he had the good fortune of being mentored by ‘giants’ of his surgical specialty that included Professor John Rutka and Professor Jerry Halik (University of Toronto), Professor Albert Merati (University of Wisconsin), Professor Marc Remacle (UCL de Mont Godine, Belgium), Professor Guy Lacher and Professor Didier Portmann (Portmann Institute, France).
+In 2004, Dr Eng was given the privilege to undergo sub-specialty training in the field of Otology & Laryngology under the national health scholarship (SingHealth Health Manpower Development Programme).
+He was fellowship-trained with internationally renowned experts that included Professor John Rutka and Professor Jerry Halik (University of Toronto), Professor Albert Merati (University of Wisconsin), Professor Marc Remacle (UCL de Mont Godine, Belgium), Professor Guy Lacher and Professor Didier Portmann (Portmann Institute, France).

 Prior to starting his private practice in ASCENT Ear Nose Throat Specialist Group, Dr Eng served as a consultant surgeon where he helped develop the Ear & Hearing service and provided sub-specialty care in Voice and Throat management.
 At the same time, he maintained his interest in Children ENT management by collaborating with KK Women’s & Children’s Hospital (formerly known as Kandang Kerbau Hospital) as a Visiting Consultant.
 Besides management of ear- hearing and voice related disorders, Dr Eng also maintained his clinical interest in managing nose-sinus, obstructive sleep apnoea, thyroid and salivary gland as well as childhood related conditions throughout his years of surgical practice.